suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 ## Nonce Formation {#nonce}

-This specifiction proposes using `Serialized Object Name` ({{obj-name}}) as input to nonce formation as it uniquely identifies a MOQT Object.
-The `Serialized Object Name` is used for a counter which is XORed with a salt to form the nonce used in AEAD encryption.
+The Group ID and Object ID for an object are used to form a 96-bit counter (CTR) value, which XORed with a salt to form the nonce used in AEAD encryption.
+The counter value is formed by bitwise concatenating the  Group ID as 64 bit integer and  Object ID as 32 bit integer.
+This scheme MUST NOT be applied to an object where group ID is larger than 2<sup>64</sup> or the object ID is larger than 2<sup>32</sup>.

 ## Key Derivation {#keys}